Manalelaidouni/manalelaidouni.github.io/_posts/2024-06-08-4Bit-Quantization-Models-QLoRa.md

 <br>

 > These sampling techniques can be combined together by modifying the probability distribution sequentially, starting with temperature sampling followed by the sampling methods.
 This ensures that the selected set of tokens have non-zero probabilities while zeroing out the probabilities of tokens that do not belong to this set.
-We then randomly sample the next token from the produced distribution using the **`torch.multinomial`** sampler, which is not to be mistaken with what **`numpy.random.choice`** does with uniform random sampling — used numpy as an example because the equivalent operation in Pytorch is not as straightforward — **`torch.multinomial`** samples from the input tensor with or without replacement (when using n>1), ensuring that the selection takes into consideration the probabilities assigned to each token, with tokens having higher probabilities being more likely to be chosen.
+We then randomly sample the next token from the produced distribution using the **`torch.multinomial`** sampler, which is not to be mistaken with what **`numpy.random.choice`** does with uniform random sampling — I used numpy as an example because the equivalent operation in Pytorch is not as straightforward — **`torch.multinomial`** samples from the input tensor with or without replacement (when using n>1), ensuring that the selection takes into consideration the probabilities assigned to each token, with tokens having higher probabilities being more likely to be chosen.

 <br>